 Game changing.
 Whilst footballers wages have escalated to skyscraper levels, there are other areas of the game that have evolved over the years.
 Here are a few of them captured when we revisited The Big Match.

-Once upon a time football shirts would have player numbers on the back and on the front was the kit manufacturers logo and club badge.
+Pure and simple.
+Once upon a time, football shirts would have player numbers on the back and on the front was the kit manufacturers logo and club badge.
 Today’s kit would look slightly bare if it didn’t have the players name spread across the back and a sponsorship logo splashed across the front.
 Advertising boards have their restrictions, but when you have advertising on two legs running up and down the pitch, that’s 360 degrees advertising for 90 minutes – very clever.

 An expanded story on the glory days of when sport ruled on Saturdays is featured in the new hardback book, Section N Underpass.
+The ideal Christmas pressie for the lover of nostalgia.
 Click front cover below to get the rundown :

 2 thoughts on “Nostalgic Football: The Big Match and the football evolution”